padok-team/terraform-google-sql/README.md

 - AASQL / POSTGRES INSTANCE I can have db users and store their passwords in secret manager
 - AASQL / POSTGRES INSTANCE I can have multiple dbs
 - AASQL / POSTGRES INSTANCE I can have custom exporter to schedule backups in a bucket
+- AASQL / POSTGRES INSTANCE I use can use custom managed keys to encrypt my disk

 ## Usage